Letter: No more working poverty; workers demand dignified raises

 Chancellor Subbaswamy,

 It is clear that you continue to ensure that graduate workers at the University of Massachusetts must take an “oath of poverty.”
-The Graduate Employee Organization (GEO), a labor union of graduate student workers here at UMass, has proposed an 18% wage increase over the next three years to ensure our members can afford housing in the Valley, support their families and live with dignity and respect.
+The Graduate Employee Organization (GEO), a labor union of graduate student workers here at UMass, has proposed an 18 percent wage increase over the next three years to ensure our members can afford housing in the Valley, support their families and live with dignity and respect.

 UMass has yet to provide us with a substantial wage increase proposal which will provide the kind of material changes our members need to make it through grad school.
 Your economic package for our teachers, researchers and residential staff is offensive, and your priorities for our campus are shameful.
 As the Daily Hampshire Gazette reported on September 7, 2017, Athletic Director Ryan Bamford’s newest contract ensures that he will receive the following: a base salary raise to $300,000, retention bonuses of $10,000, $15,000, $20,000 and $25,000 over the next four years, a $12,000 car allowance and a $7,500 country club membership.